tayapro/woofspot/README.md

 > Error: Attribute popover not allowed on element nav at this point.
 > Error: Attribute popovertarget not allowed on element button at this point.
 > Error: Attribute popovertargetaction not allowed on element button at this point.
+>
+> While integrating HTMX functionality into the Woofspot project, encountered the following validation issues:
+> Error: Attribute hx-swap not allowed on element div at this point.
+> Error: Attribute hx-post not allowed on element div at this point.
+> Error: Attribute hx-headers not allowed on element div at this point.
+> These warnings occur because certain HTMX attributes, such as hx-swap, hx-post, and hx-headers, are
+> applied to the <div> element that may not be considered valid targets for these attributes in some
+> contexts, based on HTML validation rules.
+> In Woofspot project, these attributes are used to enhance dynamic content loading and interaction without
+> reloading the page.
+Although these attributes may not be strictly validated for use on <div>,
+> they are functional within the HTMX framework and contribute to the interactive behavior of the platform.
+>
+> For now, validation warnings (Popover API & HTMX) are not critical and do not affect the functionality,
+> but future versions of the project may involve further refinement of element usage to ensure full compatibility
+> with validation standards.

 <details><summary><code>XXXXX.html</code></summary>
 <img src="readme/W3HTML_validation_XXXXX.png" width="500" alt="W3C XXXXXX.html validation image">